Khonoma Nature Conservation and Tragopan Sanctuary

+History

-The sanctuary was created in 1998, when alarmed after 300 endangered Blyth's tragopans (Tragopan blythii) were killed by the villagers in one week as part of a hunting competition, the village council demarcated a 20 sqkm area within which hunting was banned and the Khonoma Nature Conservation and Tragopan Sanctuary was created.
+The sanctuary was created in 1998, when alarmed after 300 endangered Blyth's tragopans (Tragopan blythii) were killed by the villagers in one week as part of a hunting competition.
+The Khonoma village council demarcated an area of 20 sq. km. within which hunting was banned.
+This council resolution led to the creation of Khonoma Nature Conservation and Tragopan Sanctuary.
+Later, the hunting ban was extended to the surrounding community-managed forests of over 123 sq. km.

 Geography

 This park lies at the extension of Barail Range; the mountain range complex of north-east India and the undisturbed primary virgin forest is a place for some of the range restricted avian fauna.
 KNCTS is an Important Bird Area; under criteria A1 (threatened species) and A2 (range restricted species) with area code IN423, as identified by BirdLife International.

 Natural history

 Ecoregions

 The sanctuary includes portions of three ecoregions: